idnafix/random/README.md

 random
 ======
-This repository contains random snippets of code.
+This repository can contain random snippets of code.